wagtail/wagtail/docs/getting_started/tutorial.md

 other page type.
 ```

-**Publish blog post**
+Publish each blog post when you are done editing.

 Congratulations!
 You now have the beginnings of a working blog.
 If you go to
-`http://localhost:8080/blog` in your browser, you can see all the posts that you created by following the preceding steps:
+<http://localhost:8080/blog> in your browser, you can see all the posts that you created by following the preceding steps:

 ![Basic "Our blog" page with three blogs listed, with their title, content](../_static/images/tutorial/tutorial_7.png)